DutchDevOfficial/MXC_Handbook/MDFiles/Handbook/DHX.md

 Previous announcement:
 *DHX has given MXC holders the right to premine DHX.
 This will be performed on the DataDash Crypto App, where anyone can stake, mine and earn tokens.*

-DHX is officially life now and can be traded on biki.cc!
+DHX is officially life now and can be traded on [Biki](https://www.biki.cc/en_US/register?inviteCode=WGTHEWT)!

 ## What is DHX?
 DHX or DataHighway is a DAO, **a decentralised autonomous organisation**, the promotion or management does not have a dedicated team of people.
 Anyone who is qualified and interested in DHX can take part in it.
 It regulates itself with its own senate and own rules.
 There is a voting process for example to increase spending or to list on an exchange.
 Similarly to politics, one person has a vote in DHX.
 Blockchain and DataHighway gives people the vote and that’s through the DHX token.